darioizzo/audi/paper/paper.md

 full differential algebra of truncated Taylor polynomials with float coefficients.
 Unlike `pyaudi`, DACE relies on a polynomial multiplication routine that makes extensive use of memory for the storage of monomial coefficients.
-As discussed in the comparison reported below, this approach gives DACE an advantage for single evaluations at lower orders, with the benefit diminishing as computations are performed in batches and at high orderders.
+As discussed in the comparison reported below, this approach gives DACE an advantage for single evaluations at lower orders, with the benefit diminishing as computations are performed in batches and at high orders.

 A second relevant project are the Julia libraries TaylorSeries.jl and TaylorModels.jl [@benet2019taylormodels] providing implementations of Taylor models to compute rigorous bounds on generic Taylor series.
 However, their underlying approach differs